caceders/KeypointExtractionBenchmark/README.md

 NOW:

 LATER:
-- Make bipartite matching function and use it in matching both with respect to descriptor distance and homographical distance
 - Calculate homographic distance only once and use it in EITHER the calculations in main or in matching.

 IF TIME: